quickconverts.org

 Manipulate - definition of manipulate by The Free Dictionary 1. to manage or influence skillfully and often unfairly: to manipulate people's feelings.
 2. to handle or use, esp. with skill: to manipulate a large tractor.
 3. to adapt or change (accounts, figures, etc.) to suit one's purpose or advantage.

-Manipulate Definition & Meaning - Merriam-Webster The meaning of MANIPULATE is to treat or operate with or as if with the hands or by mechanical means especially in a skillful manner.
+MANIPULATE Definition & Meaning - Merriam-Webster The meaning of MANIPULATE is to treat or operate with or as if with the hands or by mechanical means especially in a skillful manner.
 How to use manipulate in a sentence.

-Meaning of manipulate in English - Cambridge Dictionary MANIPULATE definition: 1. to control something or someone to your advantage, often unfairly or dishonestly: 2. to control….
+MANIPULATE | English meaning - Cambridge Dictionary MANIPULATE definition: 1. to control something or someone to your advantage, often unfairly or dishonestly: 2. to control….
 Learn more.